 The Thurston County Comprehensive Plan includes an Open and Green Space Corridors map (Map E-4).
 Areas shown in the map are included for their importance to wildlife movement and habitat connectivity.

-The Open and Green Space Corridors map identifies areas where public lands, forests, parks, bases, and certain environmental areas exist in the county to create an informational visual of existing corridors and areas that are currently disconnected.
+The Open and Green Space Corridors map identifies areas where public lands, forests, parks, bases, and certain environmental areas exist in the county to create an informational visual of existing corridors as well as areas that are currently disconnected.
 Open and green spaces that connect these areas can exist on private or public lands and may not be free of all barriers (such as fences, roads, and railroads) to wildlife movement.

 Increasing the connectivity and quality of open and green spaces is important to help facilitate wildlife movement and connect wildlife populations between habitats.
-There are several other benefits of green and open spaces such as recreation, and health-related community benefits; mitigation of pollutants entering the water, air, and soil; carbon sequestration; and economic benefits like tourism
+There are several other benefits of green and open spaces such as recreation, and health-related community benefits; mitigation of pollutants entering the water, air, and soil; carbon sequestration; and economic benefits like tourism and recreation.
+Near urban growth areas, green and open spaces can play an important role in urban heat mitigation.